fimion/alex-party/src/pages/posts/2023-10-02-optionally-shared-context-in-react-components.md

 > I've not dealt with this before: I'm helping someone who has a React component that is reused across a codebase.
 It pulls variables from a Context to be used in a few functions.
 BUT, if it's in a different part of the app, those variables should come from a different Context.
 The component has a prop that tells you which context it should pull from, but you can't put the useContext hooks in an if statement

-When I see an issue like this my gut instinct is to point out that in vue you can have optionally reactive data and/or throw this type of thing into a computed value and move on with your day.
-But I bit my tongue, and made a minimal reproduction with a solution.
+~~When I see an issue like this my gut instinct is to point out that in vue you can have optionally reactive data and/or throw this type of thing into a computed value and move on with your day.~~ _(Edit: I have been informed that the react linter will pitch a fit about this, but_`_useContext_` _can actually be accessed conditionally)_ But I bit my tongue, and made a minimal reproduction with a solution.

 ### Shared Context - Normal Brain Version